quality-digital/product-summary/docs/README.md

     "vtex.product-summary": "2.x"
   }
 ```
-2. Add the `product-summary` as children of the desired block.
-Then, in the same file declare the `product-summary` block.
-For example:
+2. Add the `product-summary` as the desired block's child.
+Thereafter, delare it in the same file, for example:

 ```json
 "product-summary": {